Marcus366/Simplified-GFS/README.md

 OPEN with O_CREAT
-clnt first make a remote call OPEN. matr receive the call and do:
+clnt first make a remote call OPEN. mstr receive the call and do:
 1. Create a new node of filetree in a proper position.
 2. Init the file_t struct, make a new chunk of file_t.
 Then the mstr would pick up a chunk server, connect it and tell the chunk server open the file which name is uuid, remeber to keep the